-vsmonitor is a text-based tool used to display various performance metrics altogether in a current shell window.
-It reports the current values of all the metrics from the OpenGL Vizserver server in every 5 seconds(by default).
-The period can be changed with the -f option.
+The vsmonitor tool is text-based and is used to display various performance metrics all together in a current shell window.
+It reports the current values of all the metrics from the OpenGL Vizserver server every 5 seconds (by default).
+The period can be changed by using the -f option.

-vsmonitor categorizes the performance metrics into three sections: server, sessions, and pipes.
-Server section displays the average or sum of the performance data of currently running sessions, sessions section shows activity per session, and pipes section shows activity per pipe.
+The vsmonitor tool categorizes the performance metrics into three sections: server, sessions, and pipes.
+A server section displays the average, or sum, of the performance data of currently running sessions.
+A sessions section shows activity per session.
+And a pipes section shows activity per pipe.

-read/conv/comp/output time in server section are averaged values of the currently running sessions and read/conv/comp/output rate and total/spoil frame are the sum of the sessions data.
+The read/conv/comp/output times in a server section are averaged values of the currently running sessions and read/conv/comp/output rate and total/spoil frame are the sum of the sessions data.

-In the Figure 3-4, it shows that the OpenGL Vizserver server rudolph has three session running and each session uses one pipe.
-Session yolee: shows the compression rate as 0 byte and the number of spoiled frame per second 17.0.
-This implies the session is currently running with no compression and spoiling on and a lot of frames are spoiled.
-Session joch: shows the number of spoiled frame as 0, which means the spoiling is turned off.
+In Figure 3-4, it shows that the OpenGL Vizserver server rudolph has three sessions running and each session uses one pipe.
+Session yolee shows the compression rate as 0 bytes and the number of spoiled frames per second at 17.0.
+This implies the session is currently running with no compression and spoiling turned on and a lot of frames are spoiled.
+Session joch shows the number of spoiled frame as 0, which means the spoiling is turned off.